mantis3de/CrawlerKit-docs/docs/editors/spell-editor.md

 ## Workflow Summary

-1. Open **CrawlerKit → Spell Editor** and create a SpellDatabase if you don't have one.
+1. Open **Window → CrawlerKit → Spell Editor** and create a SpellDatabase if you don't have one.
 2. In the Rune Palette, create runes — assign ON and OFF sprites, pick a type, click Create.
 Repeat up to nine times, one per cell in the 3×3 grid.
 3. In the Spell List, click **＋ New** for a blank spell or **⚡ Generate** to auto-generate one.
 4. In Spell Info, fill in name, level, energy cost and cooldown.